allistairyu/dns-resolver/writeup.md

 ## Introduction
 Domain Name System (DNS) translates human-readable domain names into IP addresses.
 In this project, we created a simple DNS resolver using Python.
+Our fundamental goals were to support recursive and iterative querying with caching.
-We minimally relied on the dnspython library to serialize and deserialize queries.
+We also planned to implement support for different record types and performance optimization with concurrent queries.
+We ended up minimally relying on the `dnspython` library to serialize and deserialize requests and responses.

 ## Design/Implementation